rhinobase/raftyui/apps/docs/app/(docs)/docs/components/toggle/page.md

 ---
 title: Toggle
-pageTitle: Toggle - Rafty UI
+nextjs:
+  metadata:
+    title: Toggle
     description: A two-state button that can be either on or off.
 ---

 A two-state button that can be either on or off.